PROMCRdog/Pi_Pose_Prediction/dev_notes.md

    free -h
    swapon --show
    ```
+**If the new swap file isn't listed, you'll need to add it to the /etc/fstab file to make it permanent.
+Here's how: a.
+Open /etc/fstab with a text editor (use sudo):**

+`sudo nano /etc/fstab`

+b.
+Add this line at the end of the file (if it's not already there):

+`/swapfile none swap sw 0 0`

 If you're using a swap partition instead of a file, the process is more complex and potentially risky.
 It typically involves: